openstax/event-capture-api/README.md

 The Event Capture API is documented in the code using Swagger.
 Swagger JSON can be accessed at `/api/v0/swagger`.

 Note: The contents of the data packet is swagger validated in addition to avro validation.
 The *_swagger file for the datum lives alongside the generated avsc file in the same versioned directory.

 ### Autogenerating bindings

 Within the baseline, we use Swagger-generated Ruby code to serve as bindings for request and response data.
-Calling `rake openstax_swagger:generate_model_bindings[X]` will create version X request and response model bindings in `app/bindings/api/vX`.
+Calling `./docker/compose run --rm api rake openstax_swagger:generate_model_bindings[X]` will create version X request and response model bindings in `app/bindings/api/vX`.
+It is important to run this inside Docker so that the version of swagger-codegen is the same for everyone.
 See the documentation at https://github.com/openstax/swagger-rails for more information.

 ## Updating a kafka event
 For example...say you want to change the field app to "initialing_app" for the event 'nudged'
   1. Create a new version, a new directory, for nudged datum
      ```
         mkdir datum/schema/org/openstax/ec/nudged/v2
      ```
   1. Create a new nudged avro dsl
       ```
          touch datum/dsl/org/openstax/ec/nudged/v2/nudged.rb
       ```
   1. Copy v1 nudged dsl to this file and change the app field
   1. Run the avsc generator
       ```
          bundle exec rake avro:generate
       ```
   1. Add a new swagger file for nudged, for new v2 namespace
       ```
          touch datum/schema/org/openstax/ec/nudged/v2/nudged_swagger.rb
       ```
   1. Generate the swagger model
       ```
          rake openstax_swagger:generate_model_bindings[0]
       ```
   1. Client users the v2 version of nudged for the data object
       ```
          `       "data" : {